calebstewart/pwncat/README.md

 to support multiple platforms.
 Currently, there is alpha support for Windows targets.
 Please see the latest [documentation] for details on how to use pwncat with a Windows target.

+To see pwncat in action, you can check out this asciinema recording: https://asciinema.org/a/wTUDFztq6Fb9ttWYBfBpPf0JN

 pwncat intercepts the raw communication with a remote shell and allows the user to perform automated actions on the remote host including enumeration,